 Endometrial cancer

 The endometrium is the lining of the uterus or womb.
-Also known as uterine cancer, endometrial cancer is the most common gynaecological cancer with 1900 Australian women diagnosed each year.
+Also called uterine cancer.
+It’s the most common gynaecological cancer, with around 1,900 Australians diagnosed each year.

 Learn more -